 Making an Exoneree

-Making an Exoneree takes on difficult cases that are often overlooked by other innocence projects.
-These cases are often decades old without DNA evidence or available appeals.
+Unlike traditional innocence projects, which primarily provide legal services and often focus on cases involving DNA evidence, Making an Exoneree concentrates on complex wrongful conviction cases that require reinvestigation, storytelling, and public advocacy, as these cases are often decades old without DNA evidence or available appeals.
 The students’ ultimate goal is to breathe new life into these cases and help bring innocent people home from prison, utilizing every available resource and tailoring their approach to the specific case.

 The Making an Exoneree Impact